-In this section we provide the information about the presence, density, or group dynamics of marine mammals that will inform the take calculations.
-Take estimates are based on historical marine mammal observations from 2013-2018 at each site from previous UCSC/PISCO survey activities.
-Marine mammal observations are done as part of research site observations, which include notes on physical and biological conditions at the site, completed on each study day.
-From 2013-2018 observations were categorized on a four point scale:
+In this section, we provide the information about the presence, density, or group dynamics of marine mammals that will inform the take calculations.
+Take estimates are based on historical marine mammal observations from 2013-2024 at each site from previous UCSC/PISCO (MARINe) survey activities.
+Marine mammal observations are recorded as part of research site observations, including notes on physical and biological conditions at the site, completed on each study day.
+From

+2013-2024 observations were categorized on a four point scale:

-- 0 = observation by researchers from a distance, no reaction by pinniped - 1 = pinniped reacted to presence of researchers with movement <1 meter - 2 = pinniped reacted to presence of researchers with short movement of 1-3 meters - 3 = pinniped flushed to the water or moved >3 meters in retreat
+- 0 = observation by researchers from a distance, no reaction by pinniped - 1 = pinniped reacted to presence of researchers with movement <1 meter - 2 = pinniped reacted to presence of researchers with short movement of 1-3 meters - 3 = pinniped flushed (i.e., disturbed from its position) to the water or moved >3 meters in retreat

-A marine mammal is counted as an "encounter" (at least level 0 on the above scale) if it is seen on access ways to the site, at the site, or immediately up-coast or down-coast of the site, regardless of whether that animal was considered a "take" under the MMPA.
-Marine mammals in the water immediately offshore are also recorded.
-Under the above scale, "take" was only considered to be level 2 or 3 observations from the above scale.
-The maximum number of marine mammals, by species, seen at any given time throughout the sampling day (categories 0 through 4) is recorded at the conclusion of sampling.
-Any other relevant information, including the location of a marine mammal relevant to the site, any unusual behavior, and the presence of pups is also noted.
+A marine mammal is recorded as an "encounter" (i.e., at least level 0 on the above scale) if it is seen on access ways to the site, at the site, or immediately up-coast or down-coast of the site, regardless of whether that animal was considered a take under the MMPA.
+Also recorded are marine mammals in the water immediately offshore.
+Using the above scale, level 2 and level 3 observations constitute a take under the MMPA.

+Once sampling is concluded, researchers record the maximum number of marine mammals (by species) sighted at any given time throughout the sampling day (categories 0 through 3).
+Other relevant information is also noted, including the location of a marine mammal relevant to the site, unusual behavior, and the presence of pups.